loranger32/yocm/README.md

 - Run `ruby yocm/yocm.rb --check-setup` to ensure all dependencies are met ;

 - Run `bundle install`.
-This will install all the required Ruby libraries ;
+This will install all the required Ruby libraries from the [rubygems website](https://rubygems.org);

 - Run `rake db:migrate`.
 This will setup the required tables in the production database.